Rough Copy bounce back on X Factor

 Gary Barlow warned that "some of the acts will be in trouble" as this week the emphasis was on versatility.

-Tamera Foster, who has forgotten her lyrics three times so far, was determined not to make the same mistake again last night.
+Tamera Foster, who has forgotten her lyrics three times so far, was determined not to make the same mistake again tonight.

 After seeing a hypnotherapist this week, the 16-year-old from Kent vowed: "I've got to remember the lyrics this week, there is no room for mistakes.
 I've definitely had a lot of chances so this week is do or die."